Breathing and Exchange of Gases MCQ

 Join WhatsApp Group For FREE Alerts!
 Join Now

-MCQ on Breathing and Exchange of Gases for NEET Students
+mcq on Breathing and Exchange of Gases for NEET Students

-(B) H concentration
+(B) Hydrogen ion concentration

 (C) Temperature

-(D) Low concentration of carbonic anhydrase
+(D) Reduced levels of carbonic anhydrase

 (A) Arthropods